vitoska26/agrotech_project/README.md

-# Agrotech 2022 watering system project
+# Agrotech 2022 Automated Irrigation System project
 ## Project Goal
-We wanted to make an irrigation system that will automatically water the plants to keep the soil moisture capacity regulated by their needs.
+We wanted to make an irrigation system that will water the plants and will keep the soil moisture capacity regulated using a simple sensor.
-The goal was to make an autonomous irrigation system that is specifically tuned for each plant because like every person, each plant is a bit different from the rest The system should be able to cut costs in terms of both water and man-power.
+The goal was to make an autonomous irrigation system that is specifically tuned for each plant because like every person, each plant is a bit different from the rest.
+The system's vision is to be able to cut costs in terms of both water and man-power.

 ### System Concept
 We used the capacitive soil moisture sensors in order to measure the soil moisture capacity.
 The sensors data is uploaded to our [Thingspeak Channel](https://thingspeak.com/channels/1757836).
 The system calculates the moisture in the soil for each plant individualy and each plant is irrigated when the soil's moisture drops below it's specific mark.